-For someone as indecisive as me, the endless potential that writing holds can be overwhelming but I also love how you never know what could become a masterpiece and as Jodi Picoult has said, “it doesn’t do any good until you pry it out”.
+For someone as indecisive as me, the endless potential that writing holds can be overwhelming but you never know what could become a masterpiece and as Jodi Picoult said, “It doesn’t do any good until you pry it out”.

-Writing is a great joy which carries so much for me and one reason for this is due to the fact that I am not a particularly talkative person so being able to organise my thoughts and spend time doing so is a triumph and a comfort for me.
-There is so much to unlock when you are writing because in amongst 26 unchangeable letters is a magnitude of things to say and the tools to do so.
+Writing is a great joy that carries so much for me.
+I am not a particularly talkative person and there is so much to unlock when you are writing because in amongst 26 unchangeable letters is a magnitude of things to say.

 As I move to quote Minot (and twirl my would-be moustache), I think of how right she was when she said,